tailcallhq/tailcallhq.github.io/docs/directives.md

 }
 ```

-This example sets the `workers` to `32`, meaning the Tailcall server will use 32 worker threads.
+This example sets the `workers` to `32`, meaning the GraphQL server will use 32 worker threads.

 ### port